outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - document how rules develop on stability

+    - systemaize your definitions of info objects, to include analysis that produces relationships of core objects like opposites to their relevant forms (anti-symmetry) in addition to permuted object states (asymmetry), such as an anti-strategy, anti-information, anti-pattern

       - add synchronization object & certainty object leading to inevitable collisions
+      - define alignment on interfaces (compounding, coordinating, parallel, similar, etc)

     - mapping function, to map problems to structures & other problem types